ocpp-balanz/balanz/docs/source/ui.rst

   - USERS - User administration.
 Create, edit, delete.

 .. note::
   Not all screens and functions are available to all user types.
-Only the ``Admin`` user has access to all screens, while the ``Status`` user type can only access the STATUS screen (but not change anything).
+Only the ``Admin`` user type has access to all screens, while ``Status`` users can only access the STATUS screen (but not change anything).

 Status Screen